-Performance rights first granted in the 2016 financial year under the Group's LTI plan are considered to be potential ordinary shares and have been included in the determination of diluted earnings per share.
+Performance rights granted under the Group's LTI plan are considered to be potential ordinary shares and have been included in the determination of diluted earnings per share.
 The rights have not been included in the determination of basic earnings per share.
 Details relating to the rights are set out in the remuneration report and Note 30.